LaiMo2020/Team_8/README.md

 Once the questionnaire has been filled in, the logged in user will then see their profile, including the badges, on their home screen.

 ### When the user is the employer
+When logging in as the admin, there is another page where all profiles can be viewed.

 #### Home/Profile